-In Fig. \ref{with-cut} (left panel) we plot the number of reconstructed events per bin of the invariant mass of $d'$ of the above process for signal and SM background at $\slashed{E}_T~{\rm cut} > 200$ GeV, where $\slashed{E}_T$ is the missing transverse energy: $\slashed{E}_T=\left|\left|\sum_{\text{visible particles}}\vec{p}_T\right|\right|$, with $m_{d'}=300$ GeV and $\sqrt{s}=14$ TeV.
+In Fig. \ref{with-cut} (left panel), we plot the number of reconstructed events per bin of the invariant mass of $d'$ of the above process for signal and SM background at $\slashed{E}_T~{\rm cut} > 200$ GeV, where $\slashed{E}_T$ is the missing transverse energy, $\slashed{E}_T=\left|\left|\sum_{\text{visible particles}}\vec{p}_T\right|\right|$, with $m_{d'}=300$ GeV and $\sqrt{s}=14$ TeV.
 This figure shows that it is possible to extract a good significance for the extra-quark signal in this channel.
-In addition, we also impose a cut $H_T <200$ GeV, where $H_T$ is the total transverse hadronic energy: $H_T=\sum_{\text{hadronic particles}}\left|\left|\vec{p}_T\right|\right|$.
-It is remarkable that with $H_T$ cuts, signal can be much larger than the background.
-We have used Feynrules \cite{Alloul:2013bka} to generate the model files and Calchep \cite{Belyaev:2012qa} and MadEvent5 \cite{Alwall:2011uj,Conte:2012fm} to calculate the numerical values of the cross sections and number of events respectively.
+In addition, we also impose a cut, $H_T <200$ GeV, where $H_T$ is the total transverse hadronic energy: $H_T=\sum_{\text{hadronic particles}}\left|\left|\vec{p}_T\right|\right|$.
+It is remarkable that with $H_T$ cuts the signal can be much larger than the background.
+We have used Feynrules \cite{Alloul:2013bka} to generate the model files and Calchep \cite{Belyaev:2012qa} and MadEvent5 \cite{Alwall:2011uj,Conte:2012fm} to calculate the numerical values of the cross sections and number of events, respectively.

-Finally, we provide in TABLE \ref{SB} some details for the used cuts on $P_T$ and $H_T$ on signal and background for the process $pp \to d' d' \to (l^- l^+)+ (u\bar{u})+(n n) $.
+Finally, we provide in Table \ref{SB} some details for the used cuts on $P_T$ and $H_T$ on the signal and background for the process $pp \to d' d' \to (l^- l^+)+ (u\bar{u})+(n n) $.
 As can be seen from the results in this table, the signal of this process can be much larger than the background if one imposes the proper $H_T$ cuts.
-It is worth mentioning that the Higgs sector of our model is very similar to the two Higgs doublets in MSSM, where one Higgs doublet couples to up-quarks and the second couples to down-quarks.
-Therefore, it does not lead to any flavor changing neutral current problem and light charged Higgs is phenomenologically acceptable.
-The number of events of exotic quark $d'$ at LHC may slightly changed if a heavier charged Higgs is considered, but with keeping $m_{H^+} < m_{d'}$, to ensure that $\text{BR}(d’ \rightarrow H^+ + jets) \sim 1$.
+It is worth mentioning that the Higgs sector of our model is very similar to the two Higgs doublets in the minimal supersymmetric standard model, where one Higgs doublet couples to up quarks and the second couples to down quarks.
+Therefore, it does not lead to any flavor-changing neutral current problem, and a light charged Higgs is phenomenologically acceptable.
+The number of events of exotic quark $d'$ at the LHC may slightly changed if a heavier charged Higgs is considered, but with keeping $m_{H^+} < m_{d'}$, to ensure that $\text{BR}(d’ \rightarrow H^+ + jets) \sim 1$.